-One of my favorite meals that I often forget about is delicious homemade Country Fried Steak.
-I feel like this is a highly underrated meal, and that may be why I don’t think about it either.
+Country Fried Steak is one of my favorite meals that I often forget about.
+I feel like this is a highly underrated meal.
+That may be why I don’t think about it.

-I believe the first time I ever had country fried steak was when my aunt made it when I was living with them in college.
+The first time I ever had country fried steak was when my aunt made it.
+I was living with them in college so learned a lot of her recipes.
 My mom doesn’t eat anything from a cow, so we didn’t eat much beef growing up.